meetnearme/api/README.md

       for the deployment, which typically looks like `ApiEndpoint: https://<alpha-numeric>.execute-api.us-east-1.amazonaws.com`.
       The alpha-numeric characters will not match, and the correct `A` record should be prefixed with `d-`

+## Docker Compose For Local Development.

+**note that we build the go binary locally so go must be installed, this allows for our watchGolang.js script to rebuild on changes**

+Summary of this workflow:

+1. Initial/Full Start (or after changes requiring rebuild):

+    - npm run docker:up (builds Go app, creates/starts fresh containers, shows logs)
+    - OR npm run docker:rebuild (cleans everything including data, builds, starts fresh, shows logs)

+2. Temporary Pause:

+    - npm run docker:stop (or docker compose stop)

+3. Quick Resume (from paused state):

+    - npm run docker:start (or docker compose start)

+4. After docker is up and running run the command below to setup weaviate schema and then seed with the test json data:

+    - `npm run docker:weaviate:create-schema && npm run docker:weaviate:seed-json --file=test_events_for_seeding.json`

 ## Legacy Details

 ### Running Local SAM DynamoDB Docker Container